system-zero/system-zero/README.md

       been written so far (and it quite complex sometimes)), albeit with this hard an insufficient way it does
     - it is enough rich but and simple to use
-    - and..., it is quite expressive :).
-I really like it.
+    - and..., it is quite expressive.

-  But why it happened to be so bad code (though at the same time clever at places)?
+  But why it ended up to be so bad code (though at the same time clever at places)?
     - I never wrote a programming language before.
 I'm not even a programmer with common sense, I never was a proper student (again with the common sense) .
       I just know enough to develop logic and design what it has to be designed.